Alexandre Liautard: Integration of the Veterinary Colleges into the university system

 In 1899, the American Veterinary College merged with the New York College of Veterinary Surgeons to form the New York American Veterinary College, of which Liautard was dean.
-At the same time the college became part of the University of New York, (a private university), thereby satisfying Liautard's expectations who considered the insertion of veterinary training into the American university systemn, like all American establishments of higher education, self-evident.
+At the same time the college became part of the University of New York, (a private university), thereby satisfying Liautard's expectations who considered the insertion of veterinary training into the American university system, like all American establishments of higher education, self-evident.
 This attachment was a prerequisite to obtaining the hoped-for aid, as the New York State Veterinary College, from the State of New York, just like the veterinary College of Cornell set up in 1894 within Cornell University, (a private university).
 According to T.F.
 Jones, New York University historian, « the Veterinary School was, from its beginning, hampered by a meagreness of resources that was relieved only by the self-sacrifice of an enthusiastic faculty ».
 Accreditation of the New York American Veterinary College as the New York State Veterinary College would have made it possible to hope that the metropolitan school would receive the same financial support from the Albany Assembly as that of its rural sister college at Ithaca but Liautard retired and returned to France in 1900.
 This objective was attained in 1913.